artem-frolov/yii-livejournal/README.md

 Yii::import('ext.livejournal.*');
 $post = new ELivejournal('username', 'md5_hash_of_the_password', true);

-//Use the next line if you want to update the entry with specific id
+//Use the following line if you want to update an entry by id
 //$post->id = 2;

 $post->subject = 'Subject test';